iterative/dvc.org/public/static/docs/api-reference/open.md

         rev='v1.1.0'
         ) as fd:
     reader = csv.reader(fd)
     # ...
-Read clean data from version 1.1.0
+Process 'clean' data from version 1.1.0
 ```

 Also, notice that we didn't supply a `repo` argument in this example.
 DVC will